orlof/dcpu-admiral/README.md

 5
 </pre>

-If you accidenttaly enter e.g. infinite loop, execution can be stopped by pressing ALT (only available in generation 2 keyboards).
+If you accidenttaly enter e.g. infinite loop, execution can be stopped by pressing ALT+c (only available in generation 2 keyboards).

 The equal sign ('=') is used to assign a value to a variable.
 <pre>